giordi91/giordi91.github.io/content/post/grass.md

 {{< youtube jeNwKbLVg9c>}}

 The initial result was not bad at all, and performance was decent.
-If I recall correctly I was rendering around 14 million vertices in around 1.5ms (take it with a bucket of salt, we are going to talk more about performance later.
+If I recall correctly I was rendering around 14 million vertices in around 1.5ms (take it with a bucket of salt, we are going to talk more about performance later).
 After the first implementation, a quick NSight profile highlighted that the Viewport culling (VPC) stage was my main bottleneck.

 When I showed the initial gif on the internet,
 {{<target-blank "Freek Hoekstra" "https://www.linkedin.com/in/freek-hoekstra/">}}